cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

      - See also Marie-France Lemay's [“Verdigris” in Traveling Scriptorium: A Teaching Kit by the Yale University Library](https://travelingscriptorium.com/2013/01/17/verdigris/)
 - [Grinding, Levigating, and Painting with Azurite](/resources/activity-sheets/azurite-assignment/)
 #### Making Paint, Preparing Supports, and Painting Test Panels
 Pigments (colored particles) must be combined with binding materials such as egg yolk, egg white, oils, or gums in order to create paint.
 While you can make your own pigments (see above), painting out even ready-made pigments is a crowd-pleasing (and educational!) activity.
 Making supports for painting (canvas, panel, prepared paper) helps gain an understanding of the crucial importance of the surface for the appearance of the final work of art.
-This activity can be relatively quick (sewing and stretching canvases) or quite lengthy (preparing panels, which takes nine sessions of applying gesso, allowing it to dry, then scraping and sanding it between each application).
+This activity can be relatively quick (sewing and stretching canvases) or quite lengthy (preparing panels, which involves nine sessions of applying gesso, allowing it to dry, then scraping and sanding it between each application).
 - [Making Paints from Pigments and Binding Media and Painting Them Out](/resources/activity-sheets/activitysheet_paintingpigments/)
 - [Preparing Panels, Canvases, and Other Supports for Painting, Gilding, and More](/resources/activity-sheets/activitysheet_supportsurfaces/)
 ### Making Inks
 Making ink helps students appreciate the materiality of texts.
-Making and then writing with the ink produced can be done in a single session of 1-2 hours.
+Making the ink and then writing with it can be done in a single session of 1-2 hours.
 Ink-making activities included here produce iron gall ink, carbon-based inks, and colored ink made from organic pigment.
 - [Making Inks](/resources/activity-sheets/activitysheet_inks/)
 ### Varnishes and Their Many Uses
 The ingredients and making process of varnishes changed significantly in the sixteenth century, resulting in a more streamlined making process when compared to the heavy amber and resin varnishes of an earlier period.
 These new varnishes also changed the appearance of the artworks onto which they were applied.
 Making varnish is a relatively complex process requiring preparation and is perhaps suited to more advanced classes.
 - [Making Varnishes](/resources/activity-sheets/activitysheet_varnishes/)
 ### Making "Counterfeit" Jasper
-Imitating the texture and visual appearance of jasper stone raises questions about knowledge systems of the past and how artisans and scientists explored and explained the precious materials of the natural world.
+Imitating the texture and visual appearance of jasper stone raises questions about knowledge systems of the past, the historical meaning of imitation and "counterfeit," and how artisans and scientists explored and explained the precious materials of the natural world.
 Making jasper involves a number of different processes and can be adapted to different class lengths, depending on how much preparation of materials is done in advance.
 - [Making Jasper](/resources/activity-sheets/activitysheet_jasper/)
 ### Materializing Spiritual Practice: Reconstructing Burn Salve
 Reconstructing the burn salve recipe in Ms. Fr.
 640 gave the Project significant insights into the meanings and agency of materials.
 The activity can easily be completed in 1-2 hours.